-15. Adjustment Of Heat Anticipator .
+15. Adjustment Of Heat Anticipator -

 After all connections are made, start-up and checkout must be performed before proper evaluation of the entire system can be made.
 Make sure that heat anticipator is properly set as noted on thermostat instructions.
 Load requirements can vary in each residence and it may be necessary for the installer or homeowner to make slight adjustments to the heat anticipator setting for longer or shorter cycles.
 It is recommended to change the setting no more than plus or minus 0.05 amps at a time.
 Greater changes can cause the unit to rapid cycle or remain on excessively.
+Measure anticipator circuit current with electric heaters energized and set anticipator to proper level.

-16. Start-Up \
+16. Start-Up .